nihr43/FreeBSD-11.1-RELEASE-bhyve64-autoinst/README.md

   - the hostname is set to the last six of the mac address so vm can be reached thanks to ddns
   - ttys are stripped down to save a tiny bit of ram
   - forces a pkg and freebsd update
-  - other self-explaned stuff

 rc.local is here because the stock installer requires a user to hit a key to choose serial TTY type.
 I hardcoded a value..

-patch_iso is the actual sh that rips open a stock iso, injects my files, and zips it back up.  it expects FreeBSD-11.1-RELEASE-amd64-disc1.iso to be present
+patch_iso is the actual magic.  it rips open a stock iso, injects my files, zips it back up, and cleans up after itself